blokks/legacy-docs/src/content/create-templates/bem.md

 }
 ```

-Although type selectors adds just little bit of specificity it can add unwanted styling because of the cascading nature of CSS.
+Although type selectors add just little bit of specificity, it can add unwanted styling because of the cascading nature of CSS.
 It’s recommended to apply styles by unique CSS classes instead of your page structure.